spectrocloud/librarium/content/docs/12-enterprise-version/06-air-gap-repo.md

 # Validate

 You can validate that the Spectro Repository you deployed is available and ready for the next steps of the installation process.
-If you provided the appliance an SSH key then you can skip to step six.
+If you provided the appliance with an SSH key then you can skip to step five.

 1. Log in to vCenter Server by using the vSphere Client.